snapshot-labs/snapshot-strategies/src/strategies/blacklist/README.md

 - **strategy.params:** the strategy specific params to execute it.

-- **blacklist:** An array of st6rings representing wallet addresses to be blacklisted an their result set to 0
+- **blacklist:** An array of strings representing wallet addresses to be blacklisted an their result set to 0

 ## Examples